-Veteran and Military Behavioral Health Research Collaborative
+Veteran & Military Behavioral Health Collaborative

 Overview

-Consistent with Syracuse University’s proud history of being recognized as the best place for veterans , the Center for Health Behavior Research & Innovation (CHB), in collaboration with the D’Aniello Institute for Veterans and Military Families (IVMF), has developed a new interdisciplinary research program focused on understanding and improving the behavioral health, well-being, and resilience of veteran and military-connected populations.
+Consistent with Syracuse University’s proud history of being recognized as the best place for veterans, the Center for Health Behavior Research & Innovation (CHB), in collaboration with the D’Aniello Institute for Veterans and Military Families (IVMF), has established the Veteran & Military Behavioral Health Collaborative.
+The Collaborative integrates research, community outreach, and curricular development to provide a comprehensive, campus-wide resource in this critical area.

 We believe that investigating and addressing the unique physical, mental, and psychosocial challenges of this community both enhances their well-being and enriches our collective understanding of stress, resilience, trauma, community integration, and much more.
 Through collaborative interdisciplinary research, we can repay the debt of gratitude owed to our veterans and military members who selflessly served their country.